NHS diagnostics data analysis

 Community diagnostic centres are no silver bullet

-Given existing workforce shortages, it is clear that running these centres requires more diagnostic staff than is available.
-There is also a risk of redistributing workload across the same stretched workforce, if staff is moved from hospitals to diagnostic centres.
-Any workforce plans must ensure that staff are well-integrated across all sites to avoid a wholesale migration of acute hospital staff into the community.
+Given existing workforce shortages, it is clear that running these centres requires more diagnostic staffing than is available.
+There is also a risk of redistributing workload across the same stretched workforce, if staff are moved from hospitals to diagnostic centres.
+Any workforce plans must also ensure that staff are well-integrated across all sites.

 What the BMA is calling for